CERAMICS

 ![]() | ![]() |

-PRODUCT DESIGN
+INDUSTRIAL DESIGN

 As an in-house Product Designer, I turn raw materials into meaning.
 Through a considered, informed approach to product development, I add value where it counts — not just in price, but in desire, function, relevance, and longevity.